kubernetes-sigs/external-dns/README.md

 * Digital Ocean
 * Google Cloud Platform

-Any provider should having at least one maintainer for each new provider would be really great.
+Any provider should have at least one maintainer.
+It would be nice if you run it in production, but it is not required.
+You should check changes and make sure your provider is working correctly.

+It would be also great to have an automated end-to-end test for different cloud providers, so help from Kubernetes maintainers and their idea on how this can be done would be valuable.

 Read the [contributing guidelines](CONTRIBUTING.md) and have a look at [the contributing docs](docs/contributing/getting-started.md) to learn about building the project, the project structure, and the purpose of each package.